 - Don’t hide a sickness: Sickness happens, accept it and be upfront.

-- Don’t hide a priority: If a priority is “under threat” proactively look for ways to resolve it by sharing the load with other team members or discussing re prioritising.
+- Don’t hide a priority: If a priority is “under threat” proactively look for ways to resolve it by sharing the load with other team members or discussing re-prioritising.
 Not everything can be a priority so ask your customer to be realistic.
-Let’s face it, a sudden environmental change really defines our priorities, and allows us to remove what is not adding value, enabling us to bring value in smaller chunks.
+A sudden environmental change really defines our priorities, and allows us to remove what is not adding value, enabling us to bring value in smaller chunks.
 Understand the impact and be real with your stakeholders and team.

-Plans based on “We just need to get it done”, or better yet, “You just need to get it done” are demoralising and don’t magically get it done (surprise!).
+Plans based on “We just need to get it done”, or better yet, “You just need to get it done” are demoralising and don’t magically get it done.

 If you give a customer or client a plan knowing the foundation of that plan is based on “we just need to get it done” then you are setting yourself and your team up for stress and failure.